nutanix-japan/ntnxtraining1121/examplelab8/examplelab8.rst

 #.
 Add a new disk and select default container, input a size for the disk of 60 and click **Add**

 #.
-In the Initiators section , click "Add New client", enter the iqn name of the Linux iSCSI initiator you copied down in step 5 of the previous section and click Add.
+In the **Client** section , click "Add New client", enter the iqn name of the Linux iSCSI initiator you copied down in step 5 of the previous section and click **Add**.

 #.
 Then click **Save**